RahulG606/Golang-API/README.md

 }

+# Routing
-# Routing is done using gorilla/mux package
+Routing is done using gorilla/mux package
+# Database
-# Database used : MongoDB Atlas(NoSQL)
+MongoDB Atlas(NoSQL) is used for CRUD operations